stefanprodan/openfaas-flux/README.md

 # OpenFaaS GitOps workflow with Weave Flux

-This is a step by step guide on setting up a GitOps workflow for OpenFaaS with Weave Flux.
+This is a step by step guide on how to set up a GitOps workflow for OpenFaaS with Weave Flux.
-GitOps is a way to do Continuous Deliver, it works by using Git as a source of truth for declarative infrastructure and workloads.
+GitOps is a way to do Continuous Delivery, it works by using Git as a source of truth for declarative infrastructure and workloads.
 In practice this means using `git push` instead of `kubectl create/apply` or `helm install/upgrade`.